microsoft/hlsl-specs/proposals/xxxx-wave-matrix.md

 the `detail` namespace are not exposed in the HLSL runtime.
 They are provided here to make the specification more concise to consume.
 Objects in no namespace are exposed as public interfaces.

-### WaveMatrix Fill

-All WaveMatrix objects have a `Fill` method of the form `void Fill(ElTy Value)` where `ElTy` is the element type.

-The `Fill` method fills the matrix or matrix fragment with the provided value.
-All wave threads must provide the same value or the result is undefined.
-All WaveMatrix objects have the same `Fill` method with the same behavior.

 ### WaveMatrix Matrix Objects